Laser Vision Correction

 Understanding Your LASIK Candidacy

 There is perhaps nothing more important in the LASIK eye surgery process than determining your candidacy.
-If you are familiar with someone who has not had a good result the problems typically stem from poor judgement of candidacy.
+If you are familiar with someone who has not had a good result the problems typically stem from poor judgment of candidacy.
 The candidacy process begins with a thorough eye health evaluation to check the overall health of your eye as well as the corneal thickness.

 During your initial free LASIK screening, we will thoroughly examine your eyes and perform comprehensive testing to make sure that LASIK eye surgery is the right procedure for you.
 A medical and eye history will be taken and several tests will be performed, including: